jana-2110/AI-Based-Detection-of-Refund-Fraud-Using-Generated-Images-in-Food-Delivery-Platforms/refund-fraud-ai/README.md

 step:4 Train the Model (Optional)
 Run only if dataset is updated:

+cd src
+python train.
-python model\train.py
+python evaluate.py

+Note : predict.py is used for offline testing and debugging of the trained model cd src python predict.py

 step:5 Start Backend API
+cd ..

-uvicorn backend.api:app --reload
+uvicorn backend.api:app --

 Backend runs at:
 http://127.0.0.1:8000